Spock and Van Gelder share the very first Mind Meld

 .
 (Wonder where they got big enough cotton balls?)
 They also pick up a box marked "Do Not Open" and addressed to "Bureau of Penology, Stockholm, Eurasia-NE".
 Not sure what it was supposed to be holding, but it is soon revealed to be holding a crazy old man who knows karate!

-and lost his mind in the process.
+while working on a device called the Neural Neutralizer, losing his mind in the process.
 And would he kindly return him?
 Bones tells Kirk he smells a rat.
 Kirk gives Adams some B.S. about how they can't due to some red tape.
 Adams good naturedly accepts this and cordially invites Kirk down for a visit.
 Kirk takes him up on this.
 Bones suggests Kirk take a psychological expert with him.
 He recommends Dr. Noel.
 It seems Kirk and Dr. Helen

 Noel have met before.
 Apparently, even in the future office Christmas parties can get out of hand....